wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/elements-of-a-data-service.md

 <td>id</td>
 <td></td>
 <td></td>
-<td>an OPTIONAL XML ID identifying the query.
-If &lt;query&gt; is a direct child of &lt;data&gt; then this attribute is required.</td>
+<td>An OPTIONAL XML ID identifying the query.
+If &lt;query&gt; is a direct child of &lt;data&gt;, then this attribute is required.</td>
 </tr>
 <tr class="even">
 <td>useConfig</td>
 <td></td>
 <td></td>
-<td>a REQUIRED reference tothedatasourcethatis to be usedforquery.</td>
+<td>A REQUIRED reference to the datasource that is to be used in the query.</td>
 </tr>
 <tr class="odd">
 <td>returnGeneratedKeys</td>
 <td></td>
 <td></td>
-<td><p>an OPTIONAL boolean parameter to enable returnGeneratedKeys.</p>
+<td><p>An OPTIONAL boolean parameter to enable returnGeneratedKeys.</p>
 <p>Set this attribute to true only in INSERT queries, where the query inserts to a table that has an auto incrementing key column.
-In such a case, an auto incremented key value is added to the results set.</p>
+In such a case, an auto incremented key value is added to the results.</p>.</td>
-Also see <a href="https://docs.wso2.com/display/EI600/Adding+Input+Mappings">Returning Generated Keys</a> .</td>
 </tr>
 <tr class="even">
 <td>param</td>
 <td></td>
 <td></td>
-<td>a declaration of a parameter of the query</td>
+<td>A declaration of a parameter of the query.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td>name</td>
 <td></td>
-<td>a REQUIRED name of the parameter.</td>
+<td>A REQUIRED name of the parameter.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td>sqlType</td>
 <td></td>
-<td>an OPTIONAL string containing a legal SQL type which defines the type of the parameter.
-If none is specified then defaults to string.</td>
+<td>An OPTIONAL string containing a legal SQL type, which defines the type of parameter.
+If 'none' is specified, the value defaults to STRING.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td>paramType</td>
 <td></td>
-<td>a REQUIRED parameter type.
-If none is specified then defaults to SCALAR.</td>
+<td>A REQUIRED parameter type.
+If 'none' is specified, it defaults to SCALAR.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td>ordinal</td>
 <td></td>
-<td>a  REQUIRED only for stored procedures which map the parameter positions with the query.</td>
+<td>REQUIRED only for stored procedures that map the parameter positions with the query.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td>defaultValue</td>
 <td></td>
-<td>an OPTIONAL default value of the input parameter.</td>
+<td>An OPTIONAL default value of the input parameter.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td>validateCustom</td>
 <td>class</td>
-<td>a REQUIRED custom validation class to validate the input parameter.</td>
+<td>A REQUIRED custom validation class to validate the input parameter.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td>validateLength</td>
 <td>minimum</td>
-<td>a REQUIRED integer when specifying the minimum length of the parameter.</td>
+<td>A REQUIRED integer when specifying the minimum length of the parameter.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td></td>
 <td>maximum</td>
-<td>a REQUIRED integer when specifying the maximum length of the parameter.</td>
+<td>A REQUIRED integer when specifying the maximum length of the parameter.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td>validatePattern</td>
 <td>pattern</td>
-<td>a REQUIRED string pattern to validate the string input parameter.</td>
+<td>A REQUIRED string pattern to validate the string input parameter.</td>
 </tr>
 <tr class="even">
 <td>sql</td>
 <td></td>
 <td></td>
-<td>a REQUIRED string containing the SQL query or SQL function to execute.
-See <a href="https://docs.wso2.com/display/EI600/Calling+MySQL+or+Oracle+Functions+in+a+Query">Calling an SQL Function in a Query</a> .</td>
+<td>A REQUIRED string containing the SQL query or SQL function to execute.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td>dialect</td>
 <td></td>
-<td>an OPTIONAL string containingjdbcdriver prefix when need to usesql-dialects.</td>
+<td>An OPTIONAL string containing the <code>jdbcdriver</code> prefix for usesql-dialects.</td>
 </tr>
 <tr class="even">
 <td>sparql</td>
 <td></td>
 <td></td>
-<td>a REQUIRED string containing thesparqlquery to execute when using RDF asdatasource.</td>
+<td>A REQUIRED string containing the sparql query to execute when using RDF as a datasource.</td>
 </tr>
 <tr class="odd">
 <td>properties</td>
 <td></td>
 <td></td>
-<td>an OPTIONAL XML to define advanced query properties.
-Each property is defined as a child element of this.</td>
+<td>An OPTIONAL XML to define advanced query properties.
+Each property is defined as a child element of this property.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td>name</td>
 <td></td>
-<td>a REQUIRED name of the property.</td>
+<td>A REQUIRED name of the property.</td>
 </tr>
 <tr class="odd">
 <td>result</td>
 <td></td>
 <td></td>
-<td>a REQUIRED elementdescriibinghow the table resulting from executing the query will be converted to an XML element.
+<td>A REQUIRED element descriibing how the table resulting from executing the query will be converted to an XML element.
 If any &lt;column&gt; or &lt;query&gt; child elements are present, then ONLY those are transferred as child elements of the result element (or elements, depending on whether result/@rowName is given or not).
 The order of the nested &lt;column&gt; or &lt;query&gt; elements defines the order of elements in the result element.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td>element</td>
 <td></td>
-<td>a REQUIRED QName which is the name of the element which will hold the results.</td>
+<td>A REQUIRED name, which is the name of the element holding the results.</td>
 </tr>
 <tr class="odd">
 <td></td>
 <td>rowName</td>
 <td></td>
-<td>an OPTIONAL QName which is the name of the element wrapping each row of the result table if more than one element from the table is to be returned.
+<td>An OPTIONAL name, which is the name of the element wrapping each row of the result table if more than one element from the table is to be returned.
 If this attribute is not given, then only the first row is returned and hence no second level wrapper element is needed.</td>
 </tr>
 <tr class="even">
 <td></td>
 <td>defaultNamespace</td>
 <td></td>
-<td>an OPTIONAL URI being the default namespace to use for the namespace name of elements and attributesthat result columnsare mapped to.
+<td>An OPTIONAL URI being the default namespace to use for the namespace name of elements and attributesthat result columnsare mapped to.
 Defaultsto "" (meaning no namespace).</td>
 </tr>
 <tr class="odd">
 <td></td>